Enhancing Software Maintenance: A Learning to Rank Approach for Co-changed Method Identification: Results

+To better understand the limitations of CoRanker, we conducted a lightweight error analysis focused on the predictions of the RF model.
+We randomly sampled 97 query methods with incorrect top-5 predictions from the \texttt{netty/netty} repository, using a 95\% confidence level and 10\% margin of error.
+Manual inspection of these cases revealed three major patterns:

+(1) \textbf{Co-changes with many methods:} Some query methods serve core functionality and have historically co-changed with many other methods.
+In these cases, CoRanker may recommend a method that is indeed co-changed, but not among the top-5 most frequent ones.
+This highlights a limitation of binary evaluation metrics such as precision@k and reinforces the value of NDCG@k, which captures ranking quality in scalar-labelled data.

+(2) \textbf{Outdated co-change features:} In several cases, a query method previously had strong co-change ties with a candidate method during the early phases of the project, but these relationships no longer exist.
+However, CoRanker still prioritized them due to their historical occurrence.
+This observation is consistent with Figure~\ref{img:groupedresults}, where the performance drop in projects with longer lifespans, suggesting that future work could incorporate recency-aware features, such as the number of days since last co-change.

+(3) \textbf{Sparse co-change history:} In some cases, the query method had never co-changed with other methods in the past and only appeared 0–1 times in co-changes during the labelling period.
+This lack of historical signals limits the model's ability to make accurate predictions.
+Introducing a confidence-based filtering mechanism to suppress such low-signal cases may improve the model’s robustness when applied in real-world scenarios.

+These findings offer actionable insights for improving CoRanker in future iterations, such as temporal decay of historical features and filtering heuristics for low-signal predictions.

-\begin{boxA} The RF model outperforms the other LtR models with an average NDCG@5 score of 0.84 on the studied projects.
+\begin{boxA} The RF model consistently outperforms other LtR models with the highest average scores: \textbf{NDCG@5 of 0.8394} and \textbf{precision@5 of 0.7418}.
 The RF model achieves the highest performance in identifying the co-changed methods in medium-size and short-term projects. \end{boxA}